 Krieger is more interested in identifying the context in which these utopias emerged than judging the glories and failures of previous dreams.
 Criticizing the deep-rooted vehicle-dependence of American cities gains new weight if we first realize that a horseless age initially promised a cleaner urban environment; our understanding of the field of landscape architecture similarly changes with the knowledge that early landscapers such as Frederick Law Olmsted considered bringing nature back to the city a method of social reform.

 One of the most interesting points in the book is that the biggest issues of our cities remain nearly the same — wealth inequality, the role of the government in the market, the ecological consequences of economic development, and global narratives.
 Krieger recalls that the American Romantics of the first half of the nineteenth century were already concerned with the appreciation of nature, rejecting materialism and utilitarianism when confronted with the consequences of the industrial revolution.
 Today, Thomas Cole’s allegorical work The Course of Empire (1833–1836), a set of paintings that aimed to warn society of the dire environmental consequences of urban development, seems to be trendier than ever.

 In a time where the future looks darker than ever, Alex Krieger reminds us of how utopian dreams once galvanized American (city planning) history, and shows that our current worries — rather than dreams — require new utopias to be imagined.

-City on a Hill: Urban Idealism in America from the Puritans to the Present, published by Harvard University Press, is out on October 29, 2019.
+City on a Hill: Urban Idealism in America from the Puritans to the Present, published by Harvard University Press, is out now.